-After years of building structures in the Rio Grande and its floodplain with the goals of reducing flooding and delivering irrigation water, biologists began to see impacts on the bosque ecosystem that were not intended or expected.
+After years of building structures in the Rio Grande and its floodplain with the goals of reducing flooding, drying out waterlogged soils and delivering water for irrigation, biologists began to see impacts on the bosque ecosystem that were not intended or expected.
 The cottonwood forest corridor of the river was getting old, with few seedlings growing to replace them.
 Fish species like the Rio Grande silvery minnow were not finding the shallow, muddy, backwater areas needed to lay their eggs and produce successful fry.
-Use any of the following ideas after completing the "Changing River" or "Who Lives Where?" activities to explore New Mexico scientists and engineers and how they are helping preserve the bosque into the future.
-Any of these assignments will address ELA standards.
+Use any of the following ideas after the "Changing River" activity to explore how New Mexicans have urged changes to the management of the river over time and how they are urging preservation of the bosque into the future.
+How does the public influence/impact the management of the bosque?
+How has the management of the bosque changed from the early 1900s to today?
+Describe who has influenced changes in management over these decades?
+List long term impacts of major engineering projects concerning Rio Grande water, including original intent and unexpected results.
+Examples: dams, levees, sewage treatment plants, irrigation, agriculture, city water use, straightening the river, jetty jacks, San Juan-Chama diversion, growth of cities, pollution, industry, mining,